 - Conduct dry runs or rehearsals before presentations to avoid making mistakes in front of them.

 - When you need them to set priorities among competing requirements, demonstrate a combination of loyalty and compliance.
 Lay out the options concretely in reference to their goals: “This is how the new event will affect our current structure.
 Do you want A, which means this?
 Or B, which means that?”
 Then stand back, let them choose, and thank them for their direction.

 - Once you’ve learned all you can, if you see no further opportunity to forward your own career, you may need to look for another opportunity, either internally or externally.

 If a Micromanager Reports to You

 Overly controlling leaders stifle innovation, suppress staff growth and development, and hold your business back.
-Their rigidity is especially dangerous if the business is going through a hard time, and it’s inherently an unproductive stance in the face of an ever-changing marketplace and regulatory environment.
+Their rigidity is especially dangerous when the business is going through a hard time, and it’s inherently an unproductive stance in the face of an ever-changing marketplace or regulatory environment.

-Typically, dictatorial executives will only take feedback from people they think are stronger and more competent than themselves.
-In fact, despite their own command-and-control stance, they may not comply with a boss who takes a conciliatory or collaborative approach.
+Typically, dictatorial executives only take feedback from people they think are stronger and more competent than themselves.
+In fact, despite their own fondness for hierarchy, they may not comply with a boss who takes a conciliatory or collaborative approach.